English Wars (Scandinavia): Aftermath

 While the British fleet were heading to Denmark the political situation changed drastically.
 On 21 March the British had entered into peace negotiations with France, and on 24 March, they had sent diplomats to Russia in order to clear the way for a political understanding.
 The British did not know that shortly afterwards the tsar was to be assassinated, and his son Alexander would take over the throne.
 Tsar Alexander would also prove to be much more interested in improving diplomatic relations with the British than his father had been.
 Due to the death of Tsar Paul, the League of Armed Neutrality was to be dissolved.

 The Swedish King, Gustav IV Adolf, chose to look at Denmark-Norway's truce with Britain as treason against the League of Armed Neutrality, and exploited this by playing on Denmark-Norway's weak position in St. Petersburg.
 The reason for this was because Sweden in fact had great expectations about acquiring Norway from Denmark.
 The plans still had to be abandoned because of the lack of support from any of the other major powers in Europe.

-Prussia, who Denmark-Norway had contributed to push into the League of Armed Neutrality, had withdrawn from the league as soon as the news of the throne changed in Russia reached Berlin.
-At the same time Prussia now demanded that Denmark-Norway should cede Hamburg, while Prussia kept both Hanover and Laurenburg.
+Prussia, who Denmark-Norway had contributed to push into the League of Armed Neutrality, had withdrawn from the league as soon as the news of Tsar Paul's assassination reached Berlin.
+At the same time Prussia now demanded that Denmark-Norway should cede Hamburg, while Prussia kept both Hanover and Saxe-Lauenburg.
 Denmark-Norway, who had been forced to accept several bitter diplomatic defeats due to their neutrality policy, now turned to Britain through direct negotiations with Lord Hawkesbury.
 Christian Bernstorff had in late May traveled to London in order to negotiate the return of the parts of the Danish-Norwegian fleet that had been captured by the British during the Battle of Copenhagen.
 At the same time, Bernstorff also negotiated regarding a possible British withdrawal from the Danish-Norwegian colonies they had occupied during the short conflict.
-But the negotiations between Denmark-Norway and the United Kingdom would prove to be useless since Denmark had neither anything to offer nor anything to threaten the United kingdom with.
+But the negotiations between Denmark-Norway and the United Kingdom would prove to be useless since Denmark had neither anything to offer nor anything to threaten the United Kingdom with.